If you need or want to reduce your everyday expenses, there are simple solutions that won’t require you to make major lifestyle changes.

 “All generic drugs approved by FDA have the same high quality, strength, purity, and stability as brand-name drugs.
 In addition, FDA inspects facilities to make certain the generic manufacturing, packaging, and testing sites pass the same quality standards as those of brand-name drugs.”

-Note that you might be able to get certain generic medications for free, as we detail in “5 Grocery Store Chains That Offer Free Prescription Drugs.”
+Note that you might be able to get certain generic medications for free, as we detail in “4 Pharmacy Chains That Offer Free Prescription Drugs.”

 7. Delay purchasing ‘wants’